ethberry/ethberry.github.io/docs/admin-panel/AccessList.md

 In contrast to Blacklist, Whitelist allows operation with tokens only to accounts in the list

-Currently, Whitelist is not implemented for any type of tokens but exists as possibility
+Whitelist could be implemented for any type of token on request.